-8. REGULATORY INSTITUTIONS
+4. REGULATORY INSTITUTIONS

-The Bill proposes the establishment of the Transport Economic Regulator, and the Transport Economic Council, each of which will be established as a state organ responsible to the Minister.
+The Bill proposes the establishment of the Transport Economic Regulator, and the Transport Economic Council, each of which will be established as a state organ responsible to the Minister

-The Regulator will be the primary technical, administrative and enforcement regulator under the Act, responsible for carrying out education, research, price control approval, investigation of complaints and enforcement of the Act.
+The Regulator will be the primary technical, administrative and enforcement regulator under the Act, responsible for carrying out education, research, price control approval, access request approval, investigation of complaints and enforcement of the Act.
+These powers will vest with the Executive Regulatory Panel established by Section 32, which will comprise the CEO and executive officers.
+The board of the Regulator will fulfil only a governance and oversight role.

-The Council will be the primary adjudicative entity, reviewing decisions of the Regulator when an affected party applies for such a review; and reviewing the decisions of regulated entities when a user of a facility or service provided or licensed by a regulated entity considers that its rights have been adversely affected.
+The Council will be the primary adjudicative entity, reviewing decisions of the Regulator when an affected party applies for such a review; and reviewing the decisions of regulated entities when a user of a facility or service provided or licenced by a regulated entity considers that its rights have been adversely affected.

-9. ENFORCEMENT OF ACT
+5. ENFORCEMENT OF ACT